-7.3.1.1 15-Year Guarantees
+7.3.1.2 RoofStar 15-Year Guarantees

-- 1) See the requirements for a RoofStar 15-Year Guarantee in 7.1.2.1. - 2) An insulation overlay is required for all insulated systems, regardless of the insulation type, and overlays must - 1) be at least 6.4 mm (1/4") thick. - 2) possess a compressive strength of at least 690 kPa (100 psi).
+- 1) All projects intended to qualify for a RoofStar 15-year Guarantee shall comply with the requirements in this Standard for a RoofStar 5-year or RoofStar 10-year Guarantee, together with the following: - 1) All curbs and sleepers that impede drainage or are wider or longer than 1200 mm (48") must incorporate crickets to provide positive slope to drains. - 2) An insulation overlay is required for all insulated systems, regardless of the insulation type, and overlays must - 1) be at least 6.4 mm (1/4") thick. - 2) possess a compressive strength of at least 690 kPa (100 psi).